countable-web/open-source-corporation/peopleops/getting_started/GIVING_FEEDBACK.md

   * Feedback from peers is the most effective way to grow professionally.
 (Originals)
   * Honest feedback prevents the perils of "group think" that damages teams as they grow.
 (Culture code)

+## When to give feedback
+  * [Code reviews](../../product/engineering/GIT.md).
+It's just as critical to provide feedback as a Jr dev because (1) you can learn much faster by reading others' code, and asking questions.
+(2) your questions will help Sr devs make their work more understandable.
+(3) it motivates Sr devs to have someone learning from them and seeing their work in general.
+(4) you can help other Jr devs learn.
+(5) It forces you to understand our standards and apply them better if you have to measure other people's work against them (6) Sr devs still make of mistakes
+  *
 ## Guidelines

   * Ask your team for feedback.
 Make it easy for them by sharing a link, getting a code review, making a little demo video of what you did, or just asking a specific question "What could I improve in my fireball casting technique?".